vexide/v5wasm/README.md

 ### Building the WASM file

-You can't just simulate any `.wasm` file!
-The simulator will error out early if the program does not have a V5 code signature ("cold header").
+The simulator doesn't work with every `.wasm` file, so you'll have to follow these instructions to make one that's compatible.

-To make a Vexide project compatible with the simulator, add code snippet to `.cargo/config.toml`:
+To make a vexide project compatible with the simulator, ensure the following code snippet is somewhere in `.cargo/config.toml`:

 ```toml
 [target.wasm32-unknown-unknown]
 rustflags = ["-Clink-arg=--export-memory", "-Clink-arg=--import-table"]
 ```

-Then, compile the project with `cargo build --target wasm32-unknown-unknown` or `cargo pros build -s`.
+Then, compile the project with `cargo pros build -s` or `cargo build --target wasm32-unknown-unknown`.

 ### Interacting with the simulator